ethyca/fidesops/docs/fidesops/docs/guides/complex_fields.md

 ## Declare an object field

 To declare an `object` field, you should define nested fields underneath that field.
 You can optionally add the `data_type: object` annotation, but the object type will be inferred by the presence of the nested fields.
 In the example below, `workplace_info` is an object field with two nested fields: `employer` and `position`.

 Data categories cannot be specified at the `object` level due to potential conflicts with nested fields.
 Instead, annotate the scalar fields within the object field.
-Here, the `workplace_info.position` field has `data_category` `user.provided.identifiable.job_title`.
+Here, the `workplace_info.position` field has `data_category` `user.job_title`.

 ```yaml